PySisyphe/Sisyphe/readme.md

 - Windows binary [PySisyphe 0.78.08 python 3.10 build 01-02-2026](https://mega.nz/file/wbkUUQ4D#OWSRX2pfy9qsHc9EfdafAQWe9riSPfvQm8GCfg6r0c4)
 - Windows binary [PySisyphe 0.78.08 python 3.12 build 01-02-2026](https://mega.nz/file/ZXUW0aLL#ped0ix1UrghyUQu3YEyFo7mXLbUfGO0joF0s1uxUISM)
 - MacOS 11+ intel binary [PySisyphe 0.78.08 python 3.10 build 01-02-2026](https://mega.nz/file/FWNkFYwZ#YKEI5hmbCahXrEwy60r71yUR60CuXtwi2P7oNMweqSo)

+Unzip the downloaded archive into the directory of your choice.
+The PySisyphe folder can be placed anywhere; it does not have to be in the Program Files directory on Windows or the Applications directory on MacOS.
+We recommend copying it to the user directory.
+To launch the software, double-click on PySisyphe.exe on Windows or PySisyphe.app on MacOS.
+PySisyphe may take more than a minute to start up when running for the first time.

+PySisyphe may trigger false alerts from antivirus software, mainly on the Windows platform (e.g., Avast One).
+In this case, be sure to add the PySisyphe.exe to the list of trusted software.